Radiation for Dogs

 “Traditional” or External Beam Radiation

 Radiation therapy in veterinary medicine usually uses something called external beam radiation.
-External beam radiation is created by a machine (often something called a linear accelerator) that holds a radioactive compound.
+External beam radiation is created by a machine (often a linear accelerator) holding a radioactive compound.
 This advanced machine produces radiation from that compound and delivers it to the area with cancer.

-Advances in the field of radiation oncology have made the delivery of that radiation very precise, which limits negative consequences to surrounding healthy tissues.
+Advances in radiation oncology have made the delivery of that radiation very precise, which limits negative consequences to surrounding healthy tissues.

 3D Conformal Radiation and Intensity-Modulated Radiation

-3-D conformal radiation therapy (CRT) and a newer technology called intensity-modulated radiation therapy (IMRT) are ways of forming or sculpting a field or target so that it is appropriately receiving the correct amount of radiation and the healthy tissue is spared from exposure as much as possible.
+3-D conformal radiation therapy (CRT) and a newer technology called intensity-modulated radiation therapy (IMRT) are ways of forming or sculpting a field or target to appropriately receive the correct amount of radiation so the healthy tissue is spared from exposure as much as possible.

 Stereotactic Radiation and CyberKnife

-Stereotactic radiation therapy (SRT) is another more specialized type of radiation therapy that allows the team to be extremely precise with their calculations and target only the tumor, leaving healthy tissue alone.
+Stereotactic radiation therapy (SRT) is another more specialized type that allows the team to be incredibly precise with their calculations and target only the tumor, leaving healthy tissue alone.

 The Cyberknife System is a very precise form of SRT technology that uses 1-5 treatments.2